vladperchi/InmoIT/README.md

 - That's almost everything.
 Once the containers are available, migrations are updated in the MSSQL DB, default data is seeded.
 - Browse to https://localhost:5005/ to use your version of InmoIT! -->

+## What HTTP requests can be sent to the API?

+- You can find the list of all HTTP requests in [InmoIT.Postman][postmancollection-url], file placed in the directory `InmoIT\postman`.
+- This file is compatible with [Postman][postmandownload-url] and easily edited with [Visual Studio Code][vscode-url].

 ## Contributing

 Contributions are what make the open source community such an amazing place to learn, create, and inspire.
 Any contribution you make is **greatly appreciated**.